maxtkc/mvths-wiki/docs/013-challenge-review.rst

    TEACHER CHECK \_\_\_\_\_

 #.
-Program three LEDs to flash alternately with two on and one off and vice versa.
+Program three LEDs to flash alternately with two LEDs on and one LED off and then two LEDs off and one LED on.

    TEACHER CHECK \_\_\_\_\_